Keeping Kids Healthy

 Assisting Schools and Childcare Facilities

-Schools and childcare facilities are where our children spend a considerable amount of their days; some spend more than 60 hours a week in these facilities.
-Midwest Pesticide Action Center is working to protect our children in these environments, and was recognized by the U.S. Environmental Protection Agency in 2008 with Environmental Justice Achievement Award.
+Our children spend a considerable amount of their days at schools and childcare facilities; some spend more than 60 hours a week in these facilities.
+Midwest Pesticide Action Center works to protect our children in these environments.
+The U.S. Environmental Protection Agency recognized our school programs in 2008 with the Environmental Justice Achievement Award.
 Our success includes:

-- Developing the criteria for contracting with pest control providers who are qualified to conduct Integrated Pest Management activities;
+- Developing the criteria for contracting with pest control providers qualified to conduct Integrated Pest Management activities;

-- Training over 1,000 building engineers, custodial, and food service staff in an Integrated Pest Management;
+- Training more than 1,000 building engineers, custodial, and food service staff in Integrated Pest Management;

 - Reducing the reliance on pesticide applications for pest control in 681 schools, servicing 401,000 students.

 - Engaging and educating the childcares community in activities designed to reduce pesticide exposure for our children by:

 - Amending the Illinois Department of Children and Family Services’ Licensing Standards for Day Care Centers to reflect new state Integrated Pest Management laws, including the notification requirement;

 - Providing workshops for day care inspectors on an Integrated Pest Management requirements for licensure;